 Additionally, the vesting period of the grants under the Plan will be determined by the administrator, in its sole discretion, with an expiration period of not more than ten years.
-There are 3,048,522 shares remaining available for future issuance of awards under the terms of the Plan as of December 31, 2021.
+On October 19, 2022, the 2012 Equity Incentive Plan expired.